Abschlussprojekt-Weatherdata/project/models/README.md

 Trained and serialized models, model predictions, or model summaries.
-Models are stored in zip me due to size.
+Models are stored in zipped folder due to size.

+*Please unzip locally.*